pitosalas/cleancont/output/2023-12-19-20-Things-I-ve-Learned-in-my-20-Years-as-a-Software-Engineer.md

 ---
 title: "20 Things I’ve Learned in my 20 Years as a Software Engineer"
-subtitle: "[ 20 Things I've Learned in my 20 Years as a Software Engineer](<"
+subtitle: "20 Things I've Learned in my 20 Years as a Software Engineer"
 category: "uncategorized"
 tags: []
 date: "2023-12-19"